Incorperating Effective Functional Flows into R2R

 For more information on EFF please refer to additional sources:

-How can we tailor EFF to our system
+Tailoring EFF to our system

-The R2R techncial team developed proposed EFF monthly flows by combining the Natural Flows Database values with critical flow to survival migratory thresholds on the Sacramento River (from Michel 2021).
-This original attempt did not maximize habitat so the technical team revised their approach to maximize modeled habitat and survival using the following principles:
+The R2R techncial team developed proposed EFF monthly flows by combining characteristics of the Natural Flows Database with critical flow to survival migratory thresholds on the Sacramento River (from Michel 2021).

 2. Fix dry season base flow at a low value to maximize water for Juveniles, use Natural Flows Database as a guide (August, September)